WILD HORSE PHOTOGRAPHY BLACK AND WHITE SIZE AND FINISH OPTIONS

 The Trials and Tribulation of being a Wildlife Photographer

 Regardless, I put my camera together and got myself into position.
-I knew it would be no easy feat to get beautiful horse images, especially since I wanted to capture the sheer majesty of running horses.
+I knew it would be no easy feat to get beautiful horse images like this flying horse photography, especially since I wanted to capture the sheer majesty of running horses.
 As I lay in the sand, preparing myself for when these creatures would run by, I tried to ignore everything I didn’t like.
 However, discomfort is particularly talented at making its presence known.
 My neck began to hurt, as I strained to keep it up at the right angle while looking through the viewfinder.
 The wet sand wasn’t the most supportive medium and also quite messy to be comfortable on.
 Some other residents of the beach had gotten curious and got all too comfortable around me.

 Mosquitos that sounded like mini helicopters had launched an attack on any exposed skin on my body.
 That’s when I realized that I had forgotten my bug spray.
 Of course.

 I wanted out, I wanted a bed.
 I also wanted beautiful horse images.

 Despite the hellish mosquitos, this town draws in people with its sheer beauty as well as for equine photography.
 Its quaint charm is heightened by the sea of red and also cream roof tiles that spread out across it.
 Somewhere in that majestic sea was a bed, calling for me.
 The age of the town is conveyed through the wear and tear on the coastal structures, as years of troubled waves did their damage.
 I was having a hard time appreciating any of this as my mind focused on everything going wrong.
 Perhaps I was just in a particularly pessimistic mood.
 I thought about how Murphy’s Law was playing a sad joke on me.
 Everything that could have gone wrong went wrong.

 Then I heard the whisper again “Why?
 Why do I do this to myself?”